shamim1258/Shamim/Technology/Django/Api/example_2.md

 -  The access token is usually short-lived (expires in 5 min or so, can be customized though).
 -  The refresh token lives a little bit longer (expires in 24 hours, also customizable).
 It is comparable to an authentication session.
 After it expires, you need a full login with username + password again.
 -  JWT is composed of 3 different parts : `header.payload.signature`
+-  Secure in a sense that the refresh token only travel in the POST data and the access token is sent via HTTP header, which may be logged along the way.
+So this also give a short window, should your access token be compromised.
 -  **Setup :**
    -  Installing the JWT package `pip install djangorestframework_simplejwt`.
    -  In settings.py